janickr/kaspersmicrobit/docs/tkinter/use_buttons_to_move_rectangle.md

 ---
-title: Move a paddle with the buttons of the microbit
+title: Move a paddle with the buttons of the micro:bit
 description: Draw a rectangle on a tkinter canvas in python, and move it sideways by pressing the micro:bit buttons
 ---